 Chicago child support attorneys at Katz & Stefani have the experience and the expertise to analyze very complex income situations.
 Sometimes income and expenses can be difficult to determine, especially with business owners, income from multiple streams and complex personal issues which create a wide variation in personal expenses from month to month.
 Our Chicago family law lawyers were instrumental in drafting the 2016 amendments to the Illinois Marriage and Dissolution Act, as well as the 2017 amendment regarding child support.
-As such, the Katz & Stefani Chicago child support attorneys have a deep understanding of how to apply the child support guidelines to each client’s individual situation to make sure that any child support payments are fair, that proper amounts of child support are being paid and that a child’s needs are being met.
+As such, the Katz & Stefani Chicago child support lawyers have a deep understanding of how to apply the child support guidelines to each client’s individual situation to make sure that any child support payments are fair, that proper amounts of child support are being paid and that a child’s needs are being met.

 At Katz & Stefani, LLC, our family law firm focuses on the following practice areas: